 Platform revenue primarily consists of fees that provide customers access to one or more of our modules and standard customer support.
-Our contracts typically have initial terms of three years or longer, with continuous one-year automatic renewal periods.
-A majority of our platform revenue is derived from our Order Management solutions, which consist of our Ordering, Network, Switchboard, Kiosk, and Virtual Brands modules.
-The Order Management solutions comprise a stand-ready obligation to provide access to the platform that is satisfied over the contract term.
-Our contracts for the Order

-Management solutions provide for monthly fixed fees, or monthly fixed fees for a specified quantity of orders processed on the platform, plus monthly overage fees.
+Our contracts typically have initial terms of three years or longer, with continuous one-to-two-year automatic renewal periods.
+A majority of our platform revenue is derived from our Order solutions, which consist of our Ordering, Dispatch, Rails, Switchboard, Network, Virtual Brands, Kiosk, Catering, and Sync modules.
+We also generate platform revenue from our Olo Pay module, which became commercially available during 2022.
+Subsequent to our acquisition of Wisely Inc. in November 2021 (the "Wisely Acquisition"), we also generate platform revenue from our Engage solutions, which consist of our Guest Data Platform ("GDP"), Marketing, Sentiment, and Host modules.
+Our Order solutions comprise a stand-ready obligation to provide access to the platform that is satisfied over the contract term.
+Our contracts for the Ordering, Switchboard, Virtual Brands, Kiosk, Catering, and Sync modules fees, or, particularly for the Ordering module, monthly fixed fees for a specified quantity of orders processed on the platform, plus monthly overage fees.
 We generally bill customers on a monthly basis, in arrears.
-We allocate the variable consideration related to the monthly overages to the distinct month during which the related services were performed, as those fees relate specifically to providing the Order Management solutions of the platform in the period and represent the consideration we are entitled to for providing access to the platform.
+We allocate the variable consideration related to the monthly overages to the distinct month during which the related services were performed, as those fees relate specifically to providing the Ordering module of the platform in the period and represent the consideration we are entitled to for providing access to the platform.
 As a result, the fixed monthly fees and monthly overages are included in the transaction price and recognized as revenue in the period in which the fees are generated.

-We also generate platform revenue from our Delivery Enablement solutions, which include our Dispatch and Rails modules.
 Our Dispatch module enables our restaurant customers to offer, manage, and expand delivery to their customers.
 Our customers for the Dispatch module are both the restaurants and delivery service providers ("DSPs").
 The Dispatch module connects restaurants with DSPs to facilitate the ordering and delivery of orders to the restaurants' customers.
 We typically collect a per transaction fee from both the restaurant and the DSP.
-Revenue is recognized when we have arranged for a DSP to deliver the order to the end consumer.
+Revenue is recognized when we have arranged for a DSP to deliver the order to the end guest.

 Our Rails module allows our customers to control and manage menu availability and pricing and location information while directly integrating orders from third-party channels.
 Our performance obligation is a stand-ready obligation to provide access to the Rails module that is satisfied over the contract term.
 We typically receive a fee from the third-party channel for each transaction processed.
 No minimum monthly amounts or overage fees are charged to the third-party channel in these arrangements.
+For contracts with variable rates, we estimate this variable consideration using the expected value method based upon our estimates of the number of orders expected to be processed under the contract.
 Although we do not directly charge our Ordering customers for these transactions, the transactions count toward the specified quantity and overages activity used in determining our Ordering customers' monthly Ordering revenue.